 Charming towns and villages

 In cities, houses are usually separated from the street by a courtyard.
 This is a tradition in eastern France.
 There are still some beautiful vestiges of history.
-In the villages, give way to the charm and majesty of the "Comtois style"!
-Even if there is not only one, quite the contrary.
-The Comtois house is above all there to resist the harsh climate of the region.
-The museum of the Maisons Comtoises in Nancray is the perfect place to discover this very special habitat.
+In the villages, make way for the charm and majesty of the "Comtois style"!
+Even if there isn't just one - quite the contrary.
+Above all, Comtois houses are designed to withstand the region's harsh climate.
+The Musée des Maisons Comtoises in Nancray is the perfect place to discover this very special habitat.

 Castles